 Supervised Classification

 Following unsupervised clustering, supervised classification was employed to test the predictive power of hybrid models that combined raw PPP loan features with clustering-derived variables.
-This approach aligned directly with Research Question 2 and Hypothesis 2, which tested whether model combinations incorporating unsupervised improved fraud detection accuracy.
+This approach aligned directly with Research Question 2 and Hypothesis 2, which tested whether model combinations incorporating unsupervised learning improved fraud detection accuracy.

 All models were trained on the non-PCA full feature set (X_all_no_pca), selected based on earlier evidence that clustering performed more effectively on the uncompressed version of the data.
 The dataset was augmented with three clustering-derived variables: